-All controls are accessible from the top of the amplifier and are pretty sturdy mechanically with modern style knobs throughout.
+All controls are accessible from the top of the amplifier.
+They are pretty sturdy mechanically, with modern-style knobs throughout.

 Overall the amplifier is small, light, and easy to carry around with the nice plated handle.
 It also lights up as though there are tubes inside.
 Even though there are not.

 Channels and Controls

 The THR10 has a pretty standard control scheme that is intuitive and easy to use.
-If you have ever owned or played a modeling amplifier you will recognize the layout as it is pretty similar to most.
+If you have ever owned or played a modeling amplifier, you will recognize the layout.
+It’s pretty similar to most.

 The tube amp model is selected with the amp control, where you will find the 5 selections.
 The 3-band EQ will then allow you to find your perfect sound from your selected amp model.

-Effects on the THR10 consist of Chorus, Flanger, Phaser and Tremolo on one of the controls, but then right next to it you can add delay or reverb.
-There are a few different settings of delay and reverb which is nice.
+Effects on the THR10 consist of Chorus, Flanger, Phaser, and Tremolo.
+But then right next to it, you can add delay or reverb.
+There are a few different settings of delay and reverb, which is nice.

 The amp is 10 watts and your output level is then controlled with the guitar output knob.
 The amp features a USB and Aux output, which is also controlled in the output level section of the amplifier.

-On the rear of the amp you will find the USB jack which will allow you to send the amplifier signal out to record. because the amp concept is focused around practice and recording, the USB jack will allow just that!
+On the rear of the amp, you will find the USB jack, which will allow you to send the amplifier signal out to record.
+Because the amp concept is focused on practice and recording.
+The USB jack will allow just that!

-The Yamaha THR10 is a 10 watt amplifier and so you will not get it loud enough to perform on stage.
+The Yamaha THR10 is a 10-watt amplifier, so you will not get it loud enough to perform on stage.